-- SST anomalies were near-normal in the equatorial tropical Pacific and Indian Ocean; equatorial Atlantic and N Pacific Ocean remained on the warm side (slide 4). - In general, the large-scale distribution of SST anomalies were predicted well (slide 10); the positive (negative) precipitation anomalies over the Maritime Continent to east Indian Ocean (equatorial SW Pacific Ocean) were predicted well, while the anomalies over the other equatorial regions were not predicted well in the models (slides 10, 11, 35, 36, 38 & 39). - Most of observed large scale 200mb height anomalies were predicted in the initialized CFSv2 forecasts, that led to reasonable predictions in the large scale distribution of temperature anomalies in general (slides 12, 13, 15, 16). - The initialized forecasts predicted the observed precipitation positive (negative) anomalies over the southeast (north) US, while missed the large negative anomalies over the central US areas (slide 14).
-The monthly mean forecasts with the shortest leads were not better either (Slide 30, 31).
+- SST anomalies were near-normal in the equatorial tropical central and eastern Pacific and Indian Ocean; equatorial Atlantic and N Pacific Ocean remained on the warm side (slide 4).
+In general, the large-scale distribution of SST anomalies were predicted well (slide 10); - The negative precipitation anomalies over the western equatorial Indian Ocean and the positive (negative) precipitation anomalies over the Maritime Continent in the eastern Indian Ocean (equatorial NW to SW Pacific Ocean) were predicted well in the initialized forecasts of CFSv2 and other MME models (slides 10, 11, 35, 36, 38 & 39). - Most of observed large scale 200mb height anomalies were predicted in the initialized CFSv2 forecasts that led to reasonable predictions in the large-scale distribution of temperature anomalies in general.
+The center of positive height anomalies over the large areas of northeast North America was predicted well and resulted in good prediction of large warm temperature anomalies (slides 12, 13, 15, &16). - The CFSv2 predicted the observed positive precipitation anomalies over the southeast US, while missed some of observed anomalies over other regions (slide 14); - The monthly mean forecasts with the shortest leads captured the large warm temperature anomalies over the northeast NA in Oct.
+2021 (slide 32).